dvmorozov/fitminimizers/README.md

 # fitminimizers
 Downhill simplex algorithm including variant with simulated annealing for Delphi & Lazarus (Windows, Linux).

-This software is distributed under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/), which allows you to use this component in commercial software.
+This software is distributed under [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/), which allows you to use these components in commercial software.

 ## TDownhillSimplexAlgorithm
 Classical implementation of downhill simplex algorithm.